tierneytim/btAudio/README.md

 <a name="d"></a>
 ## Changing Volume
 This section covers the [changeVolume](examples/changeVolume/changeVolume.ino) example.
 Volume is a tricky issue.
 Ideally, the sender should issue a  request for volume to be changed at the receiver (using something like [AVRCP](https://en.wikipedia.org/wiki/List_of_Bluetooth_profiles#Audio/Video_Remote_Control_Profile_(AVRCP))).
 The sender should not change the data before it is transmitted.
 My MP3 player does not change the data before transmission.
 My laptop and phone do.
 One option is to digitally alter the data before it goes to the DAC but after it has been received by the ESP32.
 We can do this by using the `btAudio::volume` method.
 It accepts one argument: a floating point number between 0 and 1.
 It then scales the data by that number.
-A super cool feature of many ESP32s is that they have two cores.
-One can do all the setup/ audio on one core (core 0) while the other can handle the user interface (core 1).
-Any code put in `void loop()` will run on core 1.
-We'll take advantage of that in later sections.

 ```cpp
 #include <btAudio.h>